garthmortensen/certifications/readme.md

 # About

-I enjoy studying for certifications because they provide a structured platform from which you can build additional knowledge from.
+Why the certifications?
+I enjoy them.
+For me, they provide a structured platform from which I can build additional knowledge from, and even I might know much of the material, they fill in gaps and provide supplementary info.

-Not a binary repo, but tech related.